overhangio/tutor/docs/dev.rst

 Open edX development
 ====================

 In addition to running Open edX in production, Tutor can be used for local development of Open edX.
-This means it is possible to hack on Open edX without setting up a Virtual Machine.
+This means that it is possible to hack on Open edX without setting up a Virtual Machine.
 Essentially, this replaces the devstack provided by edX.

 The following commands assume you have previously launched a :ref:`local <local>` Open edX platform.
 If you have not done so already, you should run::